Shimul-Baidya/MBDyn/CONTRIBUTING.md

 The MBDyn main repository was recently moved to this Gitlab repository, hosted on
 [POLIMI](https://www.polimi.it/) servers.
-At the moment, access to some Gitlab functionalities for external users is limited; we're working with the ITC department of [POLIMI](https://www.polimi.it/) to improve it.
+At the moment, access to some Gitlab functionalities for external users is limited.
+~~we're working with
+the ITC department of [POLIMI](https://www.polimi.it/) to improve it.
 However, in the meantime,
-**even for registered POLIMI or Google users it is necessary to be registered as Project Members** to be able to fork the project and therefore also to submit merge requests.
+**even for registered POLIMI or Google users it is necessary to be registered as Project Members** to be able to fork the project and therefore also to submit merge requests.~~

 Be advised, however, that we are not willing to grant easy project membership, because it may have critical drawbacks; for example,